ros2/ros2_documentation/source/Tutorials/Simulators/Webots/Setting-up-a-Robot-Simulation-Webots.rst

     :dedent: 8
     :lines: 14-17

-When a measure is received from the left sensor it will be copied to a member field:
+When a measurement is received from the left sensor it will be copied to a member field:

 .. literalinclude:: Code/obstacle_avoider.py
     :language: python
     :dedent: 4
     :lines: 19-20

-Finally, a message will be sent to the ``/cmd_vel`` topic when the measure of the right sensor is received.
+Finally, a message will be sent to the ``/cmd_vel`` topic when a measurement from the right sensor is received.
 The ``command_message`` will register at least a forward speed in ``linear.x`` in order to make the robot move when no obstacle is detected.
 If any of the two sensors detect an obstacle, ``command_message`` will also register a rotational speed in ``angular.z`` in order to make the robot turn right.